List of Tulane Green Wave head football coaches

 The Tulane Green Wave college football team represents Tulane University in the American Athletic Conference (AAC).
 The Green Wave compete as part of the NCAA Division I Football Bowl Subdivision.
-The program has had 42 head coaches since it began play during the 1893 season.
-Since 2024, Jon Sumrall has served as head coach at Tulane.
+The program has had 43 head coaches since it began play during the 1893 season.
+Since 2026, Will Hall has served as head coach at Tulane.

-Twelve coaches have led Tulane in postseason bowl games: R. R. Brown, Bernie Bierman, Ted Cox, Red Dawson, Jim Pittman, Bennie Ellender, Larry Smith, Vince Gibson, Mack Brown, Chris Scelfo, Curtis Johnson, and Willie Fritz.
-Five of those coaches also won conference championships: Cox, Dawson, and Henry Frnka each captured one as a member of the Southeastern Conference; Tommy Bowden captured one as a member of Conference USA; and Fritz one as a member of the AAC.
+Thirteen coaches have led Tulane in postseason bowl games: R. R. Brown, Bernie Bierman, Ted Cox, Red Dawson, Jim Pittman, Bennie Ellender, Larry Smith, Vince Gibson, Mack Brown, Chris Scelfo, Curtis Johnson, Willie Fritz, and Jon Sumrall.
+Six of those coaches also won conference championships: Cox, Dawson, and Henry Frnka each captured one as a member of the Southeastern Conference; Tommy Bowden captured one as a member of Conference USA; and Fritz and Sumrall each captured one as a member of the AAC.
+In 2025, Sumrall led Tulane to the program’s first-ever College Football Playoff berth.

 Clark Shaughnessy is the leader in seasons coached, with 11 years as head coach and games won with 59.
 Willie Fritz is the leader in games coached, at 101 games overall.
 H. T. Summersgill has the highest winning percentage at 0.909.
 Fred Sweet and Mark Hutson have the lowest winning percentage of those who have coached more than one game, with 0.000.
 Of the 42 different head coaches who have led the Green Wave, Shaughnessy, Bierman, Claude Simons Jr., and Brown have been inducted into the College Football Hall of Fame.